 COVID-19 pandemic significantly reduced lung cancer clinical trial enrollment

-Enrollment in lung cancer clinical trials declined 43% during the COVID-19 pandemic, according to research presented today at the IASLC 2021 World Conference on Lung Cancer.
+Enrollment in lung cancer clinical trials declined 14 percent during the COVID-19 pandemic, according to research published in the Journal of Thoracic Oncology, the official journal of the International Association for the Study of Lung Cancer.

 "The COVID-19 pandemic created many challenges causing reductions in lung cancer clinical trial enrollment.
 Mitigation strategies were employed and, even though the pandemic worsened, trial enrollment began to improve.
 A more flexible approach—removing unnecessary barriers—may improve enrollment and access to clinical trials, even beyond the pandemic," Dr. Smeltzer said.